Skip to main content

 Consider the role of insulin, a hormone that governs how your body uses glucose for energy.
 Chronic high-sugar intake leads to persistently elevated insulin levels, a condition known as insulin resistance.
 When cells become resistant to insulin, it creates a cascade of metabolic disruptions that can directly interfere with the Hypothalamic-Pituitary-Gonadal (HPG) axis, the very system that regulates sex hormone production.

-This means that even with the introduction of exogenous testosterone, an environment of can impair your body’s ability to use it effectively.
+This means that even with the introduction of exogenous testosterone, an environment of insulin resistance can impair your body’s ability to use it effectively.
 A nutritional approach focused on stabilizing blood sugar through balanced macronutrients, therefore, becomes a non-negotiable component of successful hormonal optimization.
 It ensures that your cells are primed and ready to respond to therapeutic signals.

 Movement as a Catalyst for Hormonal Efficacy